vianamp/MitoMembranes/randomwalk/README.md

 ### Known bugs:

-The particle can get trapped in the cristae junction and the algorithm enters an infinite loop.
+The variable `eps` defines the maximum displacement in each direction.
+Depending on the value of this variable, the particle can get trapped in the cristae and the algorithm enters an infinite loop.
 This still have to be fixed.